-Recommended: English 28, 363, or Placement into English 101.
+Recommended: English 28, English as a Second Language 363, , or Placement into English 101.
+Lecture, 3 hours.

 This course provides a basic understanding of the concepts, theories and practical experience for working in the Human Services field.
 Students will complete a 40-60 hour field placement at a community service agency outside of the class.
 Students will be assessed on their participation in these field placements (e.g., child abuse prevention, sexual assault, elderly services, primary and secondary education, homelessness, suicide prevention) and the application of course material as it relates to their field work.